1939 royal tour of Canada: Resumption of the tour (12–15 June)

 On 12 June the royal couple returned to Canada to continue their royal tour of the country, visiting the Maritime provinces.
-The King and the Queen stopped in Doaktown, New Brunswick, to take tea in a local teahouse, where, upon finishing, they proceeded to the kitchen and took the proprietors by surprise.
+The King and the Queen stopped in Doaktown, New Brunswick, to take tea in a local tearoom.
+While they were expected for lunch, they were not expected in the kitchen afterwards, and they took the staff by surprise.

-Accompanied by the Governor of Newfoundland, Sir Humphrey Walwyn, the King and Queen were driven to St. John's to attend various official events, causing the city's population of 50,000 to double as visitors came in to see the royal couple.
-For the departure of the monarch, the residents of St. John's built a large bonfire on Signal Hill.

 After a visit to Charlottetown, Prince Edward Island, the royal couple ended their tour at Halifax, Nova Scotia, on 15 June, where a farewell luncheon was held, and the King and Queen each delivered a speech of thanks.
-That evening, the royal couple boarded the RMS Empress of Britain to return to the United Kingdom; of their departure, Mackenzie King wrote in his diary: "The Empress of Britain ran past one end of the harbour where she was towed around, then came back the opposite way to pull out to sea.
+That evening, the royal couple boarded the RMS Empress of Britain to tour the then separate Dominion of Newfoundland. of their departure, Mackenzie King wrote in his diary: "The Empress of Britain ran past one end of the harbour where she was towed around, then came back the opposite way to pull out to sea.
 She was accompanied by British warships and our own destroyers.
 The Bluenose and other vessels also in the harbour as a sort of escort....
 The King and Queen were at the very top of the ship and kept waving....
 No farewell could have been finer...."

+After visiting St. John's, Newfoundland, George VI and Elizabeth returned to the United Kingdom.